-The Talent Development project helps build the capacity of people best placed to respond to humanitarian crises, enabling national level aid organisations to maximise the potential of their staff, and ensuring national staff have the necessary skills and knowledge to improve the impact of crisis response.
+The Talent Development project helped build the capacity of people best placed to respond to humanitarian crises, enabling national level aid organisations to maximise the potential of their staff, and ensured national staff have the necessary skills and knowledge to improve the impact of crisis response.

 About the programme